-Funding: The generous support of James and Maureen Mellowes has provided master’s research assistantship funding for three years, beginning with the first cohort enrolling for the 2022-2023 academic year.
+Funding: The generous support of James and Maureen Mellowes has provided master’s research assistantship funding for three years.
 Up to three positions will be available annually.

 Mellowes Master’s Research Assistants (MMRAs) will receive a stipend of $11,000, which can be applied to cover tuition or dispersed as a summer salary.
 Note that the stipend covers the full cost of in-state tuition.

 Requirement: Mellowes Master’s Research Assistantships are open to newly accepted incoming fall of 2023 3-Year and 2-Year Master of Architecture graduate students only.